olibre/GreatTips/InstallationTips.md

 * configure `[rebase] autoStash = true` within the `~/.gitconfig` (see previous chapter)
 * use `git submodule update --init --remote --rebase --depth 1`

 ATTENTION: `autoStash=true` is a bit tricky, be sure you understand `git stash` and you know how to resolve conflicts.
-TODO(olibre)

 ### Get a global picture